TSO-AG/OpenFrontend.Framework/site/content/content/video.md

 ```

 {{< callout info >}}
-**Note**: mobile devices may not allow autoplay in most cases.
+**Note**: some browsers and devices will not allow autoplay in most cases.
 However, muted autoplay is always allowed.
+This particular example should be used for purely presentational videos, which do not have any sound.
 {{< /callout >}}

 Add the following attributes: `muted`, `playsinline` and `autoplay`, to let your video start playing automatically (but muted):